 Solimar is currently conducting market research to inform a detailed and action oriented five-year marketing and promotional strategy on behalf of the World Bank-funded Resilient Natural Resource Management for Tourism and Growth Project (REGROW).
 This strategy will ensure that Southern Tanzania becomes a well-known tourism hub and positions itself as a leading destination in Africa among tour operators, travel agents, and tourists.

-To elevate tourism specifically to Mikumi National Park, Ruaha National Park, Udzungwa National Park, and Selous Game Reserve, Solimar will also develop a consistent brand identity and a series of initial promotional materials for to ensure the initial marketing efforts target the identified market segments and highlight the incredible offerings of Southern Tanzania.
+To elevate tourism specifically to Mikumi National Park, Ruaha National Park, Udzungwa National Park, and Nyerere National Park, Solimar will also develop a consistent brand identity and a series of initial promotional materials for to ensure the initial marketing efforts target the identified market segments and highlight the incredible offerings of Southern Tanzania.

 Improved marketing of the region is one of the quickest and most effective ways to promote rapid transformative growth of the tourism sector in southern Tanzania.
 The need for tourism in this region is strong as it can contribute directly to the conservation of protected areas by bringing visitors to important wildlife sites to learn, participate, and support local economies.
 Revenue from park-entrance fees and tours can be allocated specifically to pay for the protection and management of environmentally sensitive areas, while other tourism revenue can provide incentives to local communities to value and protect their natural resources.